Aluerie/Sekiro-ShiftCombatArt/README.md

 ### 🧪 Soon^tm

-* Remove all unnecessary references to stuff from the original mod like images, fonts, GUI, Wheel, Wheel settings
+* Remove all unnecessary references to stuff from the original mod like images, fonts, GUI, Wheel, Wheel settings, prosthetic tools

 ### 🌈 Dream tier todo list